Shravansrk-create/Integrated-common-Services-to-Common-people/README.md

-# Integrated-common-Services-to-Common-people
+# Intel Project Integrated-common-Services-to-Common-people
-**Objective**: To create an accessible and unified platform that offers a wide range of educational resources and services to students, teachers, and the general public.
+This repository is part of the Intel Unnati Industrial Training Program 2024.
+To create an accessible and unified platform that offers a wide range of educational resources and services to students, teachers, and the general public.

+# Introduction
+This project aims to create an accessible and unified platform that provides a comprehensive range of educational resources and services.
+Our goal is to support students, teachers, and the general public by offering valuable tools and materials that enhance learning and teaching experiences.
+Through this platform, we strive to foster an inclusive educational environment that empowers individuals to acquire new skills and knowledge.

 # Features:
 **Learning Materials and Mentorship:**
 1. Access to diverse learning materials.